Content365 Authoring: introduction

 Content365 Authoring enables catalog admins to create engaging courses in a number of ways.

-This article introduces the various steps to create, edit, manage, and import Content365 Authoring courses.
+This article introduces the various steps to create, edit, and manage Content365 Authoring courses.

 IMPORTANT